Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reorep12/index.md

 Keep away from eyes and mouth.
 For external use only.
 Do not ingest.

-Some blends contain essential oils that are not suitable to be used when pregnant.
+Some blends contain essential oils that are not suitable to be used when pregnant or breast-feeding.

 If skin, eye or nasal irritation occurs, discontinue use.